Skip to main content

 My Little Spider was developed by Fatal Fawn Games.

 My Little Spider has received overwhelmingly positive reviews from players.
-Most players liked this game for its graphics but disliked it for its story.
+Most players liked My Little Spider for its gameplay but disliked it for its story.

 My Little Spider is a single player game.

-Similar games include Fish to Dish: Idle Sushi, Whimside, Cornerpond, Ropuka's Idle Island, Rusty's Retirement and others.
+Similar games include Cornerpond, Tiny Pasture, Rusty's Retirement, Fish to Dish: Idle Sushi, Ropuka's Idle Island and others.